user34563457/Users-Domain-Block-List/README.md

-Simple List for UBlock Origin
+Porn Blocklist for UBlock Origin